gabriel21henrique/gabriel21henrique/README.md

 My name is Gabriel Silva and I currently live in Matão — a São Paulo’s inland city —, Brazil.

-I'm working as Web Developer at FI Sistemas and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
+I'm working as Systems Development Analyst at Programmer's - Beyond IT and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
 I also completed the computer technician course.

 I'm a space enthusiast, and on my free time I like to read and watch stuffs about the universe, play electric guitar, photograph, play games, pratice my English and read some books.